ThomasThelen/Simulation/README.md

 This script takes a set of parameters about two coordinate systems.
 Based on the information given, it will compute the position, velocity, and acceleration of a particle in the non-intertial frame.

+##Plot

+Apython script that will plot a csv data file.

+usage: Plot.py filename.csv

 #Aero